 The governmental funds balance sheet and statement of revenues, expenditures, and changes in fund balances provide detailed information about the School's most significant funds.
-The School operates two funds, a General Fund to account for its general operations and internal account activities and a Capital Projects Fund to account for capital outlay funds.
-The School has elected to all Funds as major funds of the School.
+The School operates three funds, a General Fund to account for its general operations and internal account activities and a Capital Projects Fund to account for capital outlay funds, and a Special Revenue fund to account for Federal grant programs.
+The General Fund and Capital Projects Fund are major funds of the School.
+Other funds are presented in the aggregate.